-We estimated the responses of GDP growth due to climatic shocks by isolating precipitation conditions.
-The GDP temperature and response of growth to temperature-precipitation interacted shock is challenging to estimate within the VARX framework (not studied in this research), although it is plausible that precipitation may partially alleviate negative impacts of extreme high temperatures on economic growth, especially for agricultural production.
+We estimated the responses of GDP growth due to climatic shocks by isolating temperature and precipitation conditions.
+The response of GDP growth to temperature-precipitation interacted shock is challenging to estimate within the VARX framework (not studied in this research), although it is plausible that precipitation may partially alleviate negative impacts of extreme high temperatures on economic growth, especially for agricultural production.
 In this section, we utilize simulation within the VARX model to examine the impacts of temperature-precipitation interactions on GDP growth.